📱 Here’s What You Need to Know About PayPal

 Recently, PayPal introduced the PayPal Cash Mastercard, the platform’s new debit card that allows you to easily use the money in your balance to shop online and in-stores everywhere Mastercard is accepted.
 You can also withdraw cash at ATMs worldwide.

 This PayPal debit card comes with no monthly fee, no minimum balance, and no credit check.
-However, there are other fees associated with the card, such as a $2.50 domestic and international ATM withdraw fee, a 2.5% foreign transaction fee, and up to $4.95 for utilizing their cash reload service.
+However, there are other fees associated with the card, such as a $2.50 withdrawal fee at non-MoneyPass ATMs, a 2.5% foreign transaction fee, and up to $4.95 for utilizing their cash reload service.

 If you’re more interested in a credit card, PayPal also offers those, too.
-Like the debit card, PayPal credit cards are both with Mastercard.
+Like the debit card, PayPal credit cards are bith with Mastercard.
 They currently offer the PayPal Cashback Mastercard or the PayPal Extras Mastercard.
-The latter is better for rewards while the cashback card is better for, well, cashback offers.
+The latter is better for rewards while the cashback card is better for, well, cashback offers, you can earn 2% cashback on every purchase.
+For new accounts, variable purchase APR is 19.99%, 23.99% or 26.99% with the cashback card.

 Is PayPal Safe?